1. Home

 Stack of firewood and a hand-lettered sign reading “Beach Bonfire Wood – $2 an Arm Full”

-Rules vary by town, so it’s worth checking before you gather the snacks and firewood.
+Rules vary by town, so it’s important to check before you pack up your snacks and firewood and head to the shoreline.

-In most coastal states, ocean beaches are considered public—but Massachusetts has its own rules.
+In most coastal states, ocean beaches are considered public property, so anyone can use them.

 Sign on a Cape Cod beach reading “Private Beach Club – Members Only”

 Some stretches of shoreline are open to everyone.
-Others are off-limits unless you’re a resident… or the property owner.
+Others are off-limits unless you’re an invited guest of the property owner or a member of the beach club.

-→ Read more about public vs. private beach access in Massachusetts
+Here's the scoop about public vs. private beach access in Massachusetts →

 * Keep This Info for Later *